DeweyReed/site/source/dependencies/index.md

 - com.squareup.okhttp3:okhttp

   - 4.12.0: 🚧(Kotlin 1.9)

+    - No more proguard rules

   - 4.11.0: ✔
   - 4.10.0: ✔
   - 4.9.3: ✔

 - com.squareup.retrofit2:retrofit

+  - 2.11.0: 🚧

+    - No more proguard rules

   - 2.9.0: ✔